-The Group has increased security around the pig farm and temporarily moved its headquarters from the city of Dnipro to Chernivtsi, a city close to the western border of Ukraine and further away from the Russian aggression.
+The Group has increased security around the pig farm and set up a backup office in Chernivtsi, a city close to the western border of Ukraine and further away from the Russian aggression than the Group's main office in Dnipro.

 Since most of the Group's production processes are vertically integrated, it is only dependable on suppliers of fertilizer, fuel, and pig feed.
-Therefore, as at the date these consolidated financial statements are being issued, the Group:
+Therefore, during March and April of 2022, the Group:

-- fully stocked with fertilizer and fuel for both, the sowing campaign of 2022 summer crops and the subsequent harvesting campaign of 2021 winter crops, to mitigate any potential risk of future shortage or logistical hurdles; - procured a strategic three-month supply of raw materials for the production of compound feeds at its feed mill, to safeguard against the risk of temporary supply chain disruptions during wartime.
+- fully stocked with fertilizer and fuel for both, the sowing campaign of 2022 summer crops and the subsequent harvesting campaign of 2022 winter crops, to mitigate any potential risk of future shortage or logistical hurdles; - · procured a strategic three-month supply of raw materials for the production of compound feeds at its feed mill, to safeguard against the risk of temporary supply chain disruptions during wartime.